5 Dental Procedures to Repair Your Cracked or Broken Tooth

 The types of cracked teeth are:

-• Craze lines are tiny cracks that affect the outer enamel layer.
-They are not deep and don’t cause pain, so they are of no concern besides the aesthetic part.
+• Craze Lines: They are tiny cracks that affect the outer enamel layer.
+These are not deep and don’t cause pain, so they are of no concern besides the aesthetic part.

-• A fractured cusp is a type of cracked tooth where a part of the tooth cusp breaks.
+• Fractured Cusp: It is a type of cracked tooth where a part of the tooth cusp breaks.
 It’s not associated with any pain.

-• A cracked tooth is a type of tooth damage.
+• Cracked Tooth: It is a type of tooth damage.
 The crack extends from the biting surface towards the root.
 Left untreated, a cracked tooth will get worse with time, leading to tooth loss.

-• A split tooth is due to a silent long-term crack.
+• Split Tooth: It is due to a silent long-term crack.
 It has distinct segments that can be separated.
 A split tooth has to be extracted.

-• Vertical root fracture is a crack that begins in the root of the tooth.
+• Vertical Root Fracture: It is a crack that begins in the root of the tooth.
 It extends toward the chewing surface.
 They’re identified when the surrounding tissues get infected.

 When repairing a cracked tooth, dentists typically employ several procedures based on the severity and location of the crack.
 It can be done by: